Take part in the winter holiday with this collection of Christmas-themed crafts, lesson plans, and teaching ideas.

 Stevenson fills his books with unique and lovable characters.
 With which characters do your students identify?

-- After reading the book, make a list of the characters on your blackboard.
+Step 1: After reading the book, make a list of the characters on a whiteboard or chart paper.

-- With the students help and suggestions, write a very short (a few words) description of each character.
+Step 2: With the students' help and suggestions, write a very short (a few words) description of each character.
 Focus on personality (shy, brave, funny) rather than on physical appearance.

 Help students to understand that each person matters using this fun activity.

-- Make character dominoes based on the animals in Christmas at Mud Flat.
-Make photocopies of each character in the book and affix them to the front of regular dominoes.
+Step 1: Make character dominoes based on the animals in Christmas at Mud Flat by making photocopies of each character in the book and affixing them to the front of regular dominoes.

-- Ask each team to build a tower, or other leveled structure, with the dominoes.
+Step 4: Ask each team to build a tower or other leveled structure with the dominoes.

-- Then, one group at a time, have one member of the team remove one supporting domino.
-Have the rest of the class gather to watch.
+Step 5: Have the class gather to watch one group at a time.
+When everyone is assembled, have one member of the team remove one supporting domino.
+Then have another team member remove another domino, and so on.
 When the structure topples, talk about how important each of us is to the group as a whole; that we all rely on one another.